sspnyc/news-feed/README.md

 * create and map out a json file for categories and topics / database ERD (entity relationship diagram)
 * create a proper wireframe
 * plug feeds from instagram and vine api's
+* then combine all social media feeds as one feed

 ### Old Viewer